 2007 Jay Harnick, 78, who founded TheatreWorks USA, the nation's largest touring children's theatre company, dies in Manhattan after a long illness.

-2013 Kelli O'Hara and Nathan Gunn star in the New York Philharmonic's concert staging of Richard Rodgers and Oscar Hammerstein II's Carousel, beginning a five-performance run at Avery Fisher Hall.
+2013 Kelli O'Hara and Nathan Gunn star in the New York Philharmonic's concert staging of Richard Rodgers and Oscar Hammerstein II's Carousel, which begins a five-performance run at Avery Fisher Hall.
 The cast also includes Stephanie Blythe, Jessie Mueller, Jason Danieley, and John Cullum.

 2017 The world premiere of David Mamet’s The Penitent opens Off-Broadway at the Atlantic Theater Company.
 Chris Bauer, Lawrence Gilliard Jr., Jordan Lage, and Rebecca Pidgeon star in the play about a renowned psychiatrist whose career, ethics, and faith are thrown into question when he refuses to testify on behalf of a young patient.